stuartellis/stuartellis-site-hugo/content/articles/windows-golang-setup.md

 # Installing a C Compiler #

+[GCC](https://gcc.gnu.org/) is the standard compiler and tools for Free and Open Source libraries that are written in the C programming language.
+The [mingw-w64](http://mingw-w64.org) project provide releases of GCC for Windows.

 FIXME

-[GCC](https://gcc.gnu.org/) is the standard compiler and tools for Free and Open Source libraries that are written in the C programming language.
-To install GCC using Chocolatey, enter this command in an Administrator window for PowerShell:
+To install GCC
+using Chocolatey, enter this command in an Administrator window for PowerShell:

-    choco install gcc
+    choco install ???

 # Setting Up a Directory Structure for Projects #